dasarisurya/Linux-Server-438/README.md

   ```
   This will grant sudo permission to grader
   #### Creating a ssh key pair for grader
-   On your local machine in terminal/command prompt
+   On your local machine in terminal/command prompt type
    ```
    ssh-keygen
    ```
-   This will generate public and private ssh keys which is saved to .ssh folder
+   Which will generate the public and private ssh keys which is saved to .ssh folder

    Then in your virtual machine change to newly created user
    ```